 Cusco, an Inca meca where the cultural melting pot is alive in its architecture, people and little streets.
 Why Cusco with an s?
 Because it comes from the word Qosqo in Quechua, that means belly bottom since Incas considered the city the centre of the world.

 Cartagena is a give and take, like everywhere else in South America.
 You can find the biggest facilities, a good ambiance and security within the wall but see a lot of misery out of it.

 Inside, its streets give you a sense of safety, each colour makes you happy and locals are very kind with you.
 Everything is oddly perfect.
 Out of it, the chaos typical of any city that’s average size in South America takes over.
 There’s a brutal difference between these two realities, just as it happened in Lima and gives you an idea of the enormous inequality that exists in Latin America.

 That’s South America’s and even Latin America’s reality, I would dare to stay.
 In order to understand it you have to immerse yourself in a mélange of races, languages, social inequalities and injustice.
 Even its gorgeous nature witnesses that unfairness but it smiles anyway because if there’s something you can’t take away from Latin America is its eternal smile.

 As Calle 13, a Puerto Rican music band, puts it:

 “You can’t buy the wind, you can’t buy the sun, you can’t buy the rain, you can’t buy the heat, you can’t buy the clouds, you can’t buy the colours, you can’t buy my joy, you can’t buy my pains”.

-Play it, really loud and let it go inside of you.
-Listen it until the end and you will understand in a way, the complexity of this beautiful continent.
+Play the song, really loud and let it go inside of you.
+Listen to it until the end and you will understand in a way, the complexity of this beautiful continent.